rsksmart/rif-identity-services/services/issuer/README.md

-CHALLENGE_EXPIRATION_SECONDS=auth challenge expiration time in seconds MAX_REQUESTS_PER_TOKEN=max amount of requests allowed per token NETWORK_NAME=network of the RPC url if set
+CHALLENGE_EXPIRATION_SECONDS=auth challenge expiration time in seconds MAX_REQUESTS_PER_TOKEN=max amount of requests allowed per token NETWORK_NAME=network of the RPC url if set ADMIN_USER=the admin username - used for basic http auth
 ```

 Example